bohdanKraievskiy/bohdankraievskyiTestBackendTask/README.md

 # Backend API for Test Task

 ## Description
 This is a backend application developed for a test task.
-The project was created by **Bogdan Krakovskyi** and includes user authentication and post management.
+The project was created by **Bogdan Kraievskiy** and includes user authentication and post management.
 JWT token authentication is used to secure the API.

 ## Technologies Used
 - **FastAPI** - Web framework for building APIs